By Marta Canadell, on 19 May 2022

 9. Optimize the Pages that Attract the Most Attention

-Once you have identify the pages that attract the most user attention, optimize these pages to improve conversion.
+Once you have identified the pages that attract the most user attention, optimize these pages to improve conversion.
 It's a very easy way to increase your ROI.
 Optimizing your pages means that search engines will understand them better and therefore rank them higher.
 Different pages can be optimized for different keywords which, again, will give you a higher ranking in search results.
 Having clear, relevant meta descriptions and keywords will make it easier for potential clients and customers to find you online which, in turn, will boost your sales.

 10. Put Mobile First